Judge Rosemarie Aquilina criticized for Larry Nassar sex abuse sentencing remarks

 Like Daley, others felt Aquilina was suggesting Nassar be sexually assaulted as payback for the years of abuse he inflicted on others.

-Andrew Cohen of the New Republic said Aquilina’s “relentless hostility and anger toward Nassar” made her seem impartial.
+Andrew Cohen of the New Republic said Aquilina’s “relentless hostility and anger toward Nassar” made her seem biased.

 “She did this by treating Nassar as if he were something far less than an American entitled to all of the constitutional protections of a fair tribunal,” Cohen wrote.